goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 ## Range Finder (LiDAR)

-IN this step we will configure the Benewake TFMini LiDAR parameters.
+In this step we will configure the Benewake TFMini LiDAR parameters.

 - [Configure](https://ardupilot.org/copter/docs/common-benewake-tfmini-lidar.html) per the wiki page.
-Remeber, we set the serial ports in a previous step.
+Remember, we set the serial ports in a previous step.
 We are going to be flying outdoors so here are the settings we used:
 - RNGFND1_MIN_CM = 30
 - RNGFND1_MAX_CM = 600
 - RNGFND1_GNDCLEAR = 5